cogcompneuro/docs/docs/index.md

 ---
 # CCN Documentation

-Documentation for authors, reviewers, and area chairs participating in the Conference on Cognitive Computational Neuroscience.
+Documentation for authors, reviewers, and area chairs participating in the [Conference on Cognitive Computational Neuroscience](https://ccneuro.org).

-## Conference Tracks

-**Proceedings** - Research papers (8 pages) presenting novel, unpublished work.
-Accepted papers receive a DOI.

-**Extended Abstracts** - Short summaries (2 pages).
-May include work published or under review elsewhere.
+Browse (left) or search (top right) for more information.

---8<-- “.snippets/contact-info.md”
+--8<-- "contact-info.md"

-For more information, visit [ccneuro.org](https://ccneuro.org).